 A&F is available to play online.

-Overall, it consists of two main components; (1) the underlying model(s) describing the wild grazing animal (“resource”) population dynamics, the observation of this population, and farmer (“user” or stakeholder) actions, all implemented using the GMSE framework as described below; and (2) the game interface for the underlying model, which allows the player to set management actions (specifically, costs for user actions) that would otherwise be determined by the management model in the default GMSE set up.
+Overall, A&F consists of two main components; (1) the underlying model(s) describing the wild grazing animal (“resource”) population dynamics, the observation of this population, and farmer (“user” or stakeholder) actions, all implemented using the GMSE framework as described below; and (2) the game interface for the underlying model, which allows the player to set management actions (specifically, costs for user actions) that would otherwise be determined by the management model in the default GMSE set up.

 Underlying model: GMSE

-We used the Generalised Management Strategy Evaluation (GMSE) modelling framework to model the socio-ecological system underlying A&F. The GMSE R package (REF) was designed as a flexible solution for parameterising systems that model the management, observation, exploitation and population dynamics of a natural resource (e.g. a population of hunted wildlife).
+We used the Generalised Management Strategy Evaluation (GMSE) framework to model the socio-ecological system underlying A&F. The GMSE R package (REF) was designed as a flexible solution for parameterising systems that model the management, observation, exploitation and population dynamics of a natural resource (e.g. a population of hunted wildlife).
 In this section, we summarise the basic functionality of GMSE as relevant to the present manuscript; for a full description see Duthie et al. (2018) and Nilsson et al. (2021) (the latter containing an appendix with the full ODD model description).

 Basic introduction of GMSE principles and structures